suhay/exothermicjs/README.md

-# ReactY - Yaml based templating for ReactJS
+# ReactY Templator - Yaml based templating for ReactJS

 Create dynamic page content using YAML and Markdown